Thyroid & Parathyroid

-The thyroid and parathyroid are glands in the neck that produce hormones responsible for regulating many body functions.
+The thyroid & parathyroid are glands in the neck that produce hormones responsible for regulating many body functions.
 Diseases of both glands are common, and usually revolve around too much or too little hormone production.

 The thyroid is a butterfly-shaped endocrine gland that uses iodine to produce hormones that regulate metabolism.
 The most common thyroid condition is hyperthyroidism, an overabundance of thyroid hormones.
 Several disorders can cause hyperthyroidism, including Grave’s disease, toxic adenomas (nodules in the thyroid gland), goiter, subacute thyroiditis (inflammation of the thyroid), pituitary gland malfunctions, and cancer.
 Symptoms include weight loss, irregular rapid heartbeat, anxiety, irritability, sweating, tremors, and increased sensitivity to heat.